Email FacebookTwitterMenu burgerClose thin

 Anyone who needs a raw land mortgage should be prepared to pay a high-interest rate.
 In addition to looking at your credit and your background, your lender might want to see details about what you intend to do with the land.
 Your chances of getting approved for an improved property loan are significantly higher.

 If you can’t obtain a land loan from a bank or other lender, you can see whether the owner of the land will offer you financial assistance.
-Or you can try to apply for a Section 502 direct loan, part of a program administered by the Department of Agriculture.
-It gives low-income individuals the option of buying land in a rural area and using it to build a house.
+Another option is to apply for a Section 502 direct loan, which is part of a program administered by the Department of Agriculture that gives low-income individuals the option of buying land in a rural area and using it to build a house.

-A land loan isn’t the only form of financing you’ll need.
-You will also likely need a construction loan in order to build your home or another project.
+Note that a land loan isn’t the only form of financing you’ll need.
+You’ll also likely need a construction loan in order to build your home or another project.

 How Much Do You Need to Put Down on Land?